Graduate Medical Education

-The Simulation Center works with the Office of Graduate Medical Education to provide opportunities for simulation-based learning through clinically based scenarios, hands-on procedural skills sessions, independent study and practice.
-Educational opportunities consist of adult and pediatric training in teamwork, communication, resuscitation, airway, vascular access, ultrasound, para and thoracocentesis, lumbar puncture, suturing, endoscopy, laparoscopy, obstetrics, auscultation and ophthalmoscopy using simulators.
-There are resident and fellow opportunities for developing simulation based learning techniques, elective time in simulation and skills, independent on-demand skills practice, and simulation-based education research.
+The Simulation Center collaborates with the Office of Graduate Medical Education to provide opportunities for simulation-based learning through clinical scenarios, hands-on procedural skills sessions, independent study and practice.
+Educational opportunities include adult, obstetric, and pediatric training in teamwork, communication, resuscitation, and procedural skills.
+There are opportunities for developing expertise in simulation-based education, elective time in simulation and skills, independent on-demand skills practice, and simulated-based education research.

 Emergency Medicine Simulation Fellowship

 The Interprofessional Clinical Simulation Program is offering a one-year medical simulation fellowship in collaboration with the Department of Emergency Medicine that will begin in July 2018.
 The program is designed for emergency medicine residency graduates interested in pursuing an academic career in simulation-based education.
 The fellow will receive an academic appointment as Clinical Instructor in the Department of Emergency Medicine.
 For more information, please see the detailed description or please contact: